luismacode/user-auth-api/README.md

 ## functional requirements

 - The system must validate the username (or email) and password against a database of authorized users.
+- The system must encrypt the passwords of each authorized user before storing them in the database.
 - The system must generate and send a token (or cookie) to the user that contains information about the user's identity.
 - The system must allow the user to access the resources they request, as long as they are authenticated or authorized, otherwise reject access.
 - The system must allow the user to log out.